The Studio + The Expertise

 Quebec City, Montreal, Ottawa, Toronto, Vancouver

-Boston, Baltimore, Washington D.C., Alexandria, New York City, Providence, New Haven, Buffalo, Philadelphia, Pittsburgh, Atlanta, Louisville, Cincinnati, Cleveland, Columbus, Chicago, Los Angeles, San Francisco, San Diego, Seattle, Portland(OR), Denver, Las Vegas, Phoenix, Tuscon, Juneau, Miami, St. Petersburg, Tampa, Orlando, St. Louis, Indianapolis, Atlantic City, Portland (ME), Annapolis, Savanah, Charleston, Dallas, Fort Worth, Palo Alto, San Jose, and Nashville.
+Boston, Baltimore, Washington D.C., Alexandria, New York City, Providence, New Haven, Buffalo, Philadelphia, Pittsburgh, Atlanta, Louisville, Cincinnati, Cleveland, Columbus, Chicago, Lake Forest, Los Angeles, San Francisco, San Diego, Seattle, Portland(OR), Denver, Las Vegas, Phoenix, Tucson, Juneau, Miami, St. Petersburg, Tampa, Orlando, St. Louis, Indianapolis, Atlantic City, Portland (ME), Annapolis, Savanah, Charleston, Dallas, Fort Worth, Austin, Houston, San Antonio, Palo Alto, San Jose, Milwaukee, Madison, Wausau, Racine, St. Paul, Minneapolis and Nashville.

 The Awards + Recognitions